-- Being Courageous in the way they perform infront of their peers and contribute during discussions, practical explorations and choreographic tasks
+- Being Courageous in the way they perform in front of their peers and contribute during discussions, practical explorations and choreographic tasks.

-- Being Hardworking in the way they approach challenging practical and theoretical tasks
+- Being Hard working in the way they approach challenging practical and theoretical tasks.

-- Being Reflective in self-assessment and their Directed Improvement Reflection Time (DIRT)
+- Being Reflective in self-assessment and their Directed Improvement Reflection Time (DIRT).

-- Being Inspirational through choreographic and creative tasks
+- Being Inspirational through choreographic and creative tasks.

-- Being Supportive during group working activities and peer assessment tasks
+- Being Supportive during group working activities and peer assessment tasks.

-- Being Tenacious in exploring themes that challenge their way of thinking and creativity
+- Being Tenacious in exploring themes that challenge their way of thinking and creativity.

 Key Stage 3

-Dance at Key Stage 3 aims to nurture physical literacy, confidence and creativity, whilst also developing technique, movement memory, musicality and physical skills.
+Dance at KS3 aims to nurture physical literacy, confidence and creativity, whilst also developing technique, movement memory, musicality and physical skills.
 Lessons not only prepare students for further study at GCSE level but also provides opportunities for the development of leadership, team working, problem-solving and resilience; skills that are essential for living in the wider world.
 Dance and Drama are studied on a rotation that changes every half term.
 In Dance we begin by practically exploring the underpinning theories of Actions, Space, Dynamics and Relationships.
 Students work in groups to choreograph a Dance using the essential Dance ‘ingredients’ whilst also developing movement memory by learning motifs choreographed and set by the teacher.
 Students explore theatrical Dance and how themes and stories can be communicated through movement, developing an understanding of the power of physical communication.
 In later studies, students develop their technical, physical and movement memory skills, performing set pieces of choreography both in groups and independently.
 Skills for performance is a key strand throughout the whole of KS3 and students are given the opportunity to perform and develop their confidence skills throughout each lesson.
 Peer and self-assessment activities are part of every lesson, enabling students to develop critical analysis skills whilst also learning how to effectively and mindfully deliver feedback to peers.
-Our growth mindset approach to learning means that the emphasis is always on how we use feedback for improvement, focussing on the learning journey to develop confidence and resilience.
+Our growth mindset approach to learning means that the emphasis is always on how we use feedback for improvement, focusing on the learning journey to develop confidence and resilience.